Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

-Interestingly, at intermediate $\Delta$ values, the system enters a partially-relaxed regime.
-In that regime $P(N_A)$ acquires a peculiar bimodal distribution~(see Figs.~\ref{fig:2}(c,d)).
-Part of the probability reaches a Gaussian-like dependence around $N_A=L/2$, as expected from ergodic evolution, whereas the rest remains peaked at $N_A=0$, as in the quasi-localized regime.
-As a result, this regime is characterized by $0<P(L/2)/P_{eq}(L/2)<1$~(light blue area in Fig.~\ref{fig:2}~(a)).
-This bimodal distribution, which is maintained for very long evolution times~\cite{SM}, well over any present or foreseeable experimental lifetimes, indicates that the excitation spectrum presents eigenstates with very different degrees of ergodicity.
+Interestingly, at intermediate $\Delta$ values, the system enters a partially-relaxed regime. $P(N_A)$ acquires a peculiar bimodal distribution~(Figs.~\ref{fig:2}(c,d)).
+Part reaches a Gaussian dependence around $N_A=L/2$, as expected from ergodic evolution, whereas the rest remains peaked at $N_A=0$, as in the quasi-localized regime.
+As a result, $0<P(L/2)/P_{eq}(L/2)<1$~(light blue area in Fig.~\ref{fig:2}~(a)).
+The bimodal distribution is maintained for very long evolution times~\cite{SM}, well over any present or foreseeable experimental lifetimes, indicating the presence of eigenstates with very different degrees of ergodicity.

-\paragraph{Experimental considerations.--} The abrupt ergodic to non-ergodic crossover as a function of $\Delta$ characteristic of short evolution times may be readily probed using polar molecules or Rydberg atoms, and monitored using $\eta$ or $P(N_A)$, as seen for $\theta=0$ in Figs.~\ref{fig:2} (f--i) and Fig.~\ref{fig:3}~(a).
-Probing the partially-relaxed regime demands longer evolutions.
-For $\theta=0$ and $\Delta=3$, $\bar{V}t=50$~(depicted in Fig.~\ref{fig:3}~(a)) corresponds to $Jt/\hbar\simeq 200$.
-Recent experiments on polar molecules~\cite{gregory2023secondscale}, have demonstrated rotational coherence times well over this time scale.
+\paragraph{Experimental considerations.--} The abrupt ergodic to non-ergodic crossover as a function of $\Delta$ characteristic of short evolution times may be readily probed using polar molecules or Rydberg atoms, as illustrated by our results at $Jt/\hbar=50$ in Fig.~\ref{fig:3}(a), where we show $P(L/2)/P_{eq}(L/2)$ as a function of $\Delta$ for $\theta=0$~(see also Figs.~\ref{fig:2} (f--i)).
+Probing the partially-relaxed regime demands longer evolutions such as $\bar{V}t=50$ in Fig.~\ref{fig:3}~(a).
+Note that for $\Delta=3$, this corresponds to $Jt/\hbar\simeq 200$.
+Recent experiments on polar molecules have demonstrated rotational coherence times well over this time scale~\cite{gregory2023secondscale}.

 Experiments, especially those with polar molecules in optical lattices, are characterized by a sparse lattice filling~\cite{yan2013observation, christakis2023probing}, limited to less than $25\%$.
 Sparse filling results in random positions of the spins, which amounts to spatial disorder of the exchange couplings.
-Figure~\ref{fig:3}~(c) shows the imbalance at $Jt/\hbar=50$ for a $25\%$ filling.
-Counter-intuitively, positional disorder may enhance instability and homogenization compared to the clean case depicted in Fig.~\ref{fig:3}~(b).
-Other sources of disorder may be provided by the differential polarizability and imperfections of the lattice of the tweezer array.
-These could result in a random effective local magnetic field, $h_{j,\alpha} \hat s^z_{j\alpha}$.
-In Fig.~\ref{fig:3}~(d) we consider the effect of uniformly distributed random $-W/2<h_{j,\alpha}<W/2$, with $W/J=0.15$.
-The effect of the random magnetic field is almost negligible.
+Compared to the clean case depicted in Fig.~\ref{fig:3}~(b), positional disorder, rather than localizing, enhances instability and homogenization, as depicted in Fig.~\ref{fig:3}~(c), where we show the imbalance at $Jt/\hbar=50$ for a $25\%$ filling.
+In contrast, our results show that typical disorder resulting from the differential polarizability and imperfections of the lattice or the tweezer array result in an almost negligible effect~\cite{SM}.